 On May 3, 2021, Algonquin petitioned the DC Circuit Court of Appeals for review of the Briefing Order and the April 19 Notice of Denial of Rehearings by Operation of Law.
 Appearances, docketing statements and a statement of issues were due and filed June 4, 2021.
 Also on June 4, 2021, the FERC filed an unopposed motion to hold this proceeding in temporary abeyance, until August 2, 2021, including the fling of the certified index to the record, because "the May 3 petition for review no longer reflects the [FERC]'s latest determination in this matter."
-On June 21, the Court granted the abeyance motion, directing the parties to file motions to govern future proceedings by August 6, 2021.
-Since the last Report, the Court consolidated Cases 21-1153 and 21-1155 with the lead Case (21-1115), with the consolidated cases being held in abeyance pursuant to the June 21 order.
+The Court granted the first abeyance motion.
+On August 27, 2021, the Court granted a second abeyance motion by the FERC, directing the parties to file motions to govern future proceedings by October 29, 2021.